What was a young teenager's fantasy in 1982?

 What the 1982 Chevrolet Camaro Z28/Pontiac Firebird Trans Am, 1982 Toyota Celica Supra, and 1983 Porsche 944 started was to bring three worlds together to change the perception of the sports coupe.
 It was a wonderful time to an automotive enthusiast.
 The party grew as the Ford Mustang and Mercury Capri figured out how to become a better sorted car with the new High Output V8 under the hood.
 Chrysler extended their K-car platform to spawn a series of turbocharged coupes in the throes of battle – namely the Dodge Daytona Turbo.
 Mazda responded when they brought out the RX-7 GSL-SE to go against another newcomer – the Mitsubishi Starion.
 Then, Nissan figured it all out.
 They reigned in the 300ZX enough to find a way back into this battle.

 How soon we forget about all of this.
 The big sports coupe battle had trimmed down to a few eager opponents over the years.
 Yet, the horsepower race continues to boggle the mind.
 With the fastest machines running 145-165HP, its successors already scaled beyond those numbers.
-Today's equivalent to the Camaro Z28 has 426HP on tap today.
-Add a supercharger to the mix, and that brings the Camaro ZL-1 well over 570HP.
-Porsche's starting point today is the Boxster and Cayman with a boxer engines installed rearward ranging up to 304HP.
-Toyota no longer has a sports car in this class.
-Instead, we North Americans will get a collaboration between it and Fuji Heavy Industries in the guise of the Scion FR-S – with only 200HP from a horizontally-opposed four-cylinder.
+Today's equivalent to the Camaro Z28 has 455 horsepower on tap today.
+Add a supercharger to the mix, and that brings the Camaro ZL-1 to 650 horsepower.
+Porsche's starting point today is the Boxster and Cayman with boxer engines installed rearward ranging from 300 to 394 horsepower.
+Toyota brought back the Supra with help from BMW and Gazoo Racing.
+Just in case you missed it, that car won #VOTY2020.

 The walls of teenagers may not shout as paeans to the late Farah Fawcett anymore.
 Perhaps a Lamborghini remains iconic as wallpaper.
 Yet, a teenager turns 16 and wants a turn in something more attainable.
 In 1982, the dreams of a few included either a Camaro, a Firebird, a Supra or a 944.